Normann-BPh/BPNet-with-CUT-Tag/training_to_report/readme.md

 modisco motifs -s <path to ohe from attribute> -a <path to attributes for attribute> -n 2000 -o motifs.h5 modisco report -i motifs.h5 -o <path to report folder> -s <path to report folder>
 ```
+Note that here the scheduler is not implemented.
+Additionally some versions of bpnetlite require editing the bpnet file in the bin folder of you environment (should you work with conda).
+The 'torch.load' function needs the extra statement 'weights_only=False'.